kvrohit/kvrohit.dev/src/posts/flicker-free-dark-mode-toggle.md

 ```

 Great!
 Now that we have tackled the markup and the styling it is time to move on to the toggle button.

-Our button is going to be a `<div id="dark-mode-toggle">` with an `<svg>` icon inside it, styled like a button i.e., the cursor changes to a `pointer` to indicate that this is clickable.
-Go ahead, try clicking the icon at the top-right corner of this page.

 ## 3. JavaScript